 Reserve campsites as early as possible, especially for holiday and summer weekends.
-If you plan to spend a lot of time in Texas, consider a Texas State Park Pass, which offers unlimited visits to more than 90 state parks without paying the daily entrance fee.
+If you plan to spend a lot of time in Texas and near Amarillo, consider a Texas State Park Pass, which offers unlimited visits to more than 90 state parks without paying the daily entrance fee.
 You can also receive discounts on camping, park store merchandise, equipment rental discounts, eligibility for other specials.

-Personally, I think springtime is the best time to visit Palo Duro.
-The weather doesn’t get as hot as it does during summertime, and it’s not as crowded.
+Personally, I think springtime is the best time to visit Palo Duro State Park.
+The weather doesn’t get as hot as it does during summertime in the Texas Panhandle, and it’s not as crowded.